thycotic/ss-docs/directory-services/azure-active-directory/create-azure-app-registration/index.md

 1. Click the **Register** button

-   > **Note**: Once the App Registration is created, the Azure Portal should open the blade to this object.
+   > **Note**: Once the App Registration is created, the Azure Portal will open the blade to this object.

 1. In the blade for this App Registration, take note of the **Application (client) ID** and **Directory (tenant) ID**.
 These will be needed for Secret Server configuration.